 helps are more fine production, not high production.”
 Unlike airless spray guns, HVLP guns have a second control knob that regulates airflow, giving the user more control over the fan size.
 There is less overspray, making HVLPs a good choice when working with expensive paint.

-In summary, there are a number of criteria that influence which one you ultimately choose, including:
+In summary, several criteria influence which one you ultimately choose, including:

 - How do you want to color your walls